Military blended retirement system: What should you know about it?

 When and why was the blended retirement system introduced for the military?

 The blended retirement system came into effect on January 1, 2018.
-Before it was introduced, those who served in the military used to qualify for retirement benefits after working for 20 years.
-But in the new system, nearly 85% of service members are eligible for retirement benefits even though they are not entitled to get full retirement benefits.
+Before its introduction, those who served in the military used to qualify for retirement benefits after working for 20 years.
+However, in the new system, nearly 85% of service members are eligible for retirement benefits, even though they are not entitled to full retirement benefits.

 How does the TSP work in the blended system?